spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 # Introduction

 This is an update to my deployment [jenkins-deploy-eks-via-terraform](https://github.com/spicysomtam/jenkins-deploy-eks-via-terraform).
 Technology moves on, and there is now an easier way to deploy an EKS cluster using `eksctl`, which is now officially supported by AWS (docs [here](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html)).
-This is now my preferred way to deploy EKS, although am still maintaining that repo, and as a result of that I have moved most of the documentation to this repo.
-Thus this deploy replaces the deploy via `terraform` with `eksctl`.
+Both deploys have the same functionality so I have moved most of the documentation to this repo.

-You should use this `eksctl` version rather than my `terraform` version as `eksctl` solves some inconsistencies and oddities in EKS which `terraform` cannot (like leaving security groups lingering in the VPC after deleting a load balancer created from a k8s service, which terraform can't deal with and then errors when deleting the VPC!).
+Comparing the `terraform` and `eksctl` deploys:
+* `eksctl` uses AWS Cloudformation to deploy EKS clusters, and a single command creates the vpc, subnets, nodegroups and everything else needed.
+* Since `eksctl` uses Coundformation stacks this might be regarded as slow and inferior to `terraform`; however Cloudformation is an official technology from AWS.
+* `terraform` is from Hashicorp and is a tool for building infrastructure for different providers like AWS, GCP, Azure, etc.
+* `eksctl` is a much simpler way to build EKS clusters than `terraform`.
+* `eksctl` deploy is much slower than `terraform`; this was not noticable on earlier versions of `eksctl` but its very apparent now.
+24 mins vs 13 mins.
+* Its interesting how technologies leap frog each other; this was a reasonable way to deploy EKS but its now notibly slow.

 I might also add that I don't like EKS much; it has too many issues and edge cases; anyhow I digress (use k3s if you want a fast light k8s!).
 However I understand why someone might want an officially supported service from AWS, and over time I am sure EKS will get better as AWS develops it.

-The differences between `terraform` and `eksctl`? `terraform` is from Hashicorp and is a tool for building infrastructure for different providers like AWS, GCP, Azure, etc. `eksctl` uses AWS Cloudformation to deploy EKS clusters, and in a simple way creates the vpc, subnets, nodegroups and everything else needed. `eksctl` is a much simpler way to build EKS clusters via Cloudformation.

 There are lots of options for `eksctl`; most of this is documented at [eksctl.io](https://eksctl.io), although you might want to issue `--help` against the latest binary to see what options are available.